Introduction

 Several factors increase the risk of colibacillosis:

-- Weakened immunity: Due to stress, poor nutrition, or concurrent infections like IBDV or Mycoplasma.
+- Weakened immunity: This is due to stress, poor nutrition, or concurrent infections like IBDV or Mycoplasma.

-- Mucosal damage: Caused by viruses or environmental irritants like high ammonia levels.
+- Mucosal damage: This is caused by viruses or environmental irritants like high ammonia levels.

-- Improper navel healing: In newly hatched chicks, leading to bacterial invasion.
+- Improper navel healing: In newly hatched chicks, this leads to bacterial invasion.

 - Poor ventilation: High ammonia levels irritate the respiratory tract, making birds more prone to infections.